Our welcome

 Non-mixed accommodation

-Non-mixed accommodation: Yes
+Non-mixed accommodation:

 minors and adults are welcomed on an individual basis, with no mixing or cohabitation of adults and minors at the same time.